canyon289/canyon289.github.io/dev/content/articles/Data Science/GettingADSJob.md

 such as the [American Society of Mechanical Engineers](https://en.wikipedia.org/wiki/American_Society_of_Mechanical_Engineers) or [ABET](https://en.wikipedia.org/wiki/ABET).
-While the idea of mechanical engineering is made up by people, there is a key group of influential people that are defining the "center of mass"
+While the idea of mechanical engineering is made up by people, there is a key group of influential people that are defining the "center of mass".

-There is no key group of people for data science for data science.
+There is no such group for data science for data science.
 Everyone is making it up, in whatever way suits their narrative.

 On abstract end Drew Conway was one of the with this first popular venn diagram.